Kaldei/KCN/content/_index.md

 <h1 class="text-center">KALDEI'S SEC NOTES</h1>

-## What is this site? 🔮
+## What can you find here? 🔮
-Since I began my studies, I got into the habit of taking notes.
-These notes take the form of "Cheat Sheets" and allow me to quickly recall and reuse tools that I've seen and studied.
+My personal notes about cybersecurity and stuff.
+Could be useful to someone, so I share them.

-I decided to publish here my cybersecurity-related notes to share my work (maybe my notes could be useful to others!).
+These notes take the form of "Cheat Sheets".
+This allow me to quickly recall and reuse tools that I've encountered.

-This site is a never-ending work in progress: I am currently in the process of converting my notes to the right format, and I will continue to feed them as I learn.
+This site is a never-ending work in progress: I am currently in the process of converting my notes to the right format, and I will continue to feed them as I learn new things.

-## What can you find here? 🧭
+Disclaimer: My notes are more or less updated and most likely contain mistakes or things that will not work.
+If you find something broken feel free to reach me.

-My notes are sorted (for now) into two categories:
+## Where to now? ? 🧭
 <article class="card shadow-1 rounded-3 white post-entry">
   <header class="entry-header">
     <div class="h2">Kill Chain</div>